 - Is there anything you can do to influence any of these points?

-Gathering feedback on the matter of customer satisfaction is a best practice we advise you to implement.
-If your customers were happy with the products/services it’ll be good news.
+Gathering feedback related to customer satisfaction is a best practice we advise you to implement.
+If your customers were happy with the products or services, it’ll be good news.
 If they weren’t, the good news is that you can still use this to your advantage, by optimizing accordingly.

 Create value worth sharing with others.

 Ever heard of the Customer Delight Pyramid?
-It consists of three blocks, representing the three aspects a customer evaluates you by, when it comes to the level of delight working with you brought him.
+It consists of three blocks representing the three aspects a customer uses to evaluate you, when it comes to the level of delight working with you brought him.
 First of all, you’ll want to meet the customer’s needs.
 Secondly, the entire process has to be as easy as possible.
 Lastly, you’ll need to add some delight to your customer’s life.
 Bringing delight to your application does not have to be some tricky thing.
 It’s the small things that count.

 Say your product is visually polished to a T and is a delight to look at, or you have different bits and pieces of micro copy popping out at the exact right time, getting your customer in a good mood.
 Don’t shy away from getting personal; everything about the looks and works of your product should say something about your business as a brand, and should fit the customer base it’s meant for.
 Humor and fun surprises are always a good idea, if used wisely.
 Even something as annoying as a “Page not found” error message can be turned into something amusing and delightful with the right copy.